taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 - React Native in Action by Nader Dabit
 - Mastering React Native by Eric Masiello, Jacob Friedmann

+Expo

+> Expo is a set of tools built on top of React Native.

+- [Expo](https://expo.dev/).
+The fastest way to build an app.

 ### Progressive web apps / PWA

 - [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps)